Clayton80024/onboardr/README.md

-# Installo - Student Tuition Payment Plans
+# Wepply - Student Tuition Split Platform

-A modern PWA application built with Next.js that allows students to split their tuition payments into manageable installments with flexible payment plans.
+A modern PWA application built with Next.js that allows students to split their tuition payments into manageable installments.

 ## Features